stevenjoezhang/luci-app-adguardhome/README.md

 - Scheduled tasks (default values, time and parameters adjustable in scheduler):
   - Auto update IPv6 hosts and restart AdGuard Home (hourly, no restart if no updates)
   - Auto update GFW list and restart AdGuard Home (`3:30/day`, no restart if no updates)

+## Dependencies

+- `wget` or `curl` (for downloading core)
+- `upx` and `xz` (optional, for core compression)

+Note: the plugin will install dependencies with `opkg` automatically if not present.
+However, if the `opkg` source is not available in your distribution, you need to include these packages during OpenWrt compilation.

 ## Known Issues